JavaScript is required

 2.1 Requirements

-• encourages them to express themselves and their opinions
+• encourage children to express themselves and their opinions

-• maintains the dignity and rights of each child
+• maintain the dignity and rights of each child

-• has regard to the family and cultural values, age, and physical and intellectual development and abilities of each child.
+• take account of the family and cultural values, ages and abilities of each child.

 3. Actions and procedures